AndyObtiva/glimmer-dsl-libui/README.md

 ...
 ```

+A real external Custom Control Gem is [Graphs and Charts](https://github.com/AndyObtiva/glimmer-libui-cc-graphs_and_charts).

 ### Scaffold Custom Window Gem

 A custom window is a specialization of a custom control that has a `window` as its `body` root.